 I hope this gives you a better idea - let me know if you would like me to follow up on anything else.
-Updated by Dorothee Schneider about 9 years ago thanks for this detailed explanation.
+Updated by Dorothee Schneider over 9 years ago thanks for this detailed explanation.
 My confusion was based on the fact that there is no variable available for "Ivlang - Language of translation".
 I therefore assumed a_indresp.a_ivintlang, listed as associated variable, was meant to include the information of Ivlang, but this is not the case.